SuperChrim/SuperChrim/Th19Balance/ReadMe_v1.00c.txt

  - Ex eagle spirit spawn rate has been adjusted
  - Extra attack eagle spirits (but not Ex eagle spirits) cannot no longer be scoped until one second after spawning
  - Ex eagle spirits can now be grazed
- - Ex eagle spirit kill reward has been decreased
+ - Ex eagle spirit kill reward has been restored

 Suika:
  - Spell card boss health has been increased